Kinniku Banzuke: 1993–1995: origins, Sportsman No.1 and the early years of Kinniku Banzuke

-A pilot season of Kinniku Banzuke began airing at 1:15am on July 8, 1995 as a series of eleven 30 minute pilot episodes.
+A pilot season of Kinniku Banzuke began airing at 1:15am JST on July 8, 1995 as a series of eleven 30 minute pilot episodes.
 TBS believed that it would be an ideal late night program, as it would be a niche program targeting adult men already interested in athletics.
 These episodes saw Sit-ups, Push-ups, and Vaulting return from Sportsman, with tryouts in Tohoku, Kansai, Okinawa, Hokuriku, Hokkaido and Kyushu.

 The series became an unprecedented hit, with record high viewership despite the late broadcast time.
 This was attributed to several factors; family and friends of competitors tuned in to cheer them on, women tuned in due to the Odagiri effect, and large numbers of youth found the show fun and aspired to compete.
 TBS immediately pivoted their approach and moved the series to a prime time window on Saturday at 19:00 JST beginning in October 1995.

 Following the move to primetime, Kinniku Banzuke continued to broadcast an expanded number of events returning from Sportsman such as Beach Flags, and created additional competition divisions for women and youth.
 They also invested in new events, most notably a Backflip racing event named Bakuten that attracted success from professional gymnasts such as Yukio Iketani.
 During this first season, the fourth episode reached an unprecedented 31.9% viewership rating during Belarusian Olympic gymnast Vitaly Scherbo's attempt at Bakuten.